tim-kong/tim-kong.github.io/index.md

 </div>

 ## About Me
-My full name is Tim D. Kong.
+My full name is Tim Dezhen Kong.
 I'm currently a postgraduate in Zhejiang University, Hangzhou, China.
 From September 2016 to June 2020, I was an undergraduate in Zhejiang University City College, majoring in comuter science and technology.

-My learning interests include software engineering, programming languages and AI, especially applying AI tools on software engineering to better understand how software can be more efficiently built and maintained.
+My research interests include software engineering, programming languages and AI, especially applying AI and data analysis tools on software engineering to automate software developement and improve the quality of software artifacts.

+Currently I focus on these topics:

+- Program comprehension

+- Automated code review

+- Social factors in software engineering

 ## Contact